LearningKijo/KQL/README.md

 > e.g. Microsoft 365 Defender portal | Advanced Hunting

 ## Microsoft 365 Defender / Webcast
-This webinar was definitely helpful for people who are going to start learning KQL in Microsoft 365 Defender.
-Each series of webinar covers the fundamental KQL and the great use case.
-As I mostly focus on XDR in Microsoft 365 Defender in my work, I started watching these webinars initially.
+This webinar is an excellent resource for those who are new to KQL in Microsoft 365 Defender.
+Each webinar in the series covers the fundamentals of KQL and demonstrates great use cases.
+As my work mainly focuses on XDR in Microsoft 365 Defender, I found these webinars particularly helpful and informative.

 Webcast 1 - 4 series
 1. [M365 Defender (MTP) webinar: Tracking the Adversary E1: KQL Fundamentals](https://www.youtube.com/watch?v=0D9TkGjeJwM).